 In the history of writing, the long passage from ideograms to alphabet met a time in which different meanings were given to the same sign.
 The sun, for instance, could mean light, day, clearness.

-Between the end of 19th century and the beginning of the past century some of the most renowned brands which utilize letters in the graphic design were born: Coca Cola by Frank Robinson (1895), AEG by Franz Schwechten (1896) then revisited in the actual form by Peter Behrens (1914), and Ford (1903).
-The first one “tells about” the main ingredient of the soft drink (Cola), the second one contracts a name “Allgemeine Elektrizitäts-Gesellschaft” and the third one is the surname of the
+Between the end of 19th century and the beginning of the past century, some of the most renowned brands which utilize letters in the graphic design were born: Coca Cola by Frank Robinson (1895), AEG by Franz Schwechten (1896) then revisited in the actual form by Peter Behrens (1914), and Ford (1903).
+The first one “tells about” the main ingredient of the soft drink (Cola), the second one contracts the name “Allgemeine Elektrizitäts-Gesellschaft” and the third one is the surname of the founder.

 The trend lasts for a long time, so that in the post-World War II era some graphic designers became worldly known, launching brands made only by letters, such as Max Huber: Rinascente, Esselunga.